THE PROPHET

 O U T L I N E

 Theme of Hosea.
 The theme or motif that runs through the whole book of Hosea is “judgment followed by mercy”.
 God must judge His people when committed to a course of evil, but in His judgment He remembers mercy, because “God is love” (1 John 4:8).
 This prophet teaches us a wonderful lesson about God’s heart: we can never underestimate His love.
 A verse that really characterizes the book of Hosea is: Nehemiah 9:17; “…but thou art a God ready to pardon, gracious and merciful, slow to anger, and of great kindness, and forsookest them not.”
-God knew ahead of time that everything He has committed to man’s responsibility would end in utter failure, but it is “to the praise of the glory of his grace” (Eph.
+God knew ahead of time that everything He has committed to human responsibility would end in utter failure, but it is “to the praise of the glory of his grace” (Eph.
 1:6) to take those who by nature and practice are completely depraved, and bring them into blessing on the ground of His own sovereign grace, without any credit to man.
 We have this dualism in the book of Hosea: (1) the failure of man in responsibility, and (2) the glory of God in His sovereignty.

 Two primary divisions.
 William Kelly remarked; “The prophecy of Hosea naturally divides itself into two principal divisions with minor sections.
 The first consists of Hosea 1, 2, and 3; the second, of the rest of the book.
 Within these greater divisions, however, we have distinct parts.”